 020 7491 1839

-Check out their dresses on http://www.net-a-porter.com/wedding
+Check out Lanvin dresses at Net-a-Porter.

 There seems to be a trend for 50’s style dresses at the moment – and if you’re looking for that look you have got to check out Candy Anthony.
 A tiny little shop under the Oxo Tower it’s run by total 50’s enthusiastic and as a result a total laugh.
 (They’ll even hook you up for stroll lessons if you decide to run the 50’s theme throughout your wedding).
 But the dresses?
 All are that classic 50’s shape that gives you the nipped-in waist look perfectly.
 But by playing with different overlays (polka dot, vintage lace or tulle) and petticoats (blue! purple!) they’re easy to customize and feel really fun.
 Prices start at £795.